sibyllinesoft/rave/docs/how-to/provision-complete-vm.md

 - `docs/tutorials/working-setup.md` – end-to-end walkthrough for local devs.
 - `PRODUCTION-SECRETS-GUIDE.md` (legacy) – historical context on secret hardening.
 - `COMPLETE-BUILD.md` (legacy) – architecture deep dive for the full VM.
+- `docs/how-to/authentik.md` – enable the optional Authentik IdP layer and disable Pomerium when you only need Traefik.